New Birmingham: Inspirations

 The comedian Pat Shortt, from nearby Thurles, was inspired by New Birmingham for material on several occasions.
 He and Jon Kenny's characters, D'Unbelievables, were said to be from Glengoolie, taken from the regional name for New Birmingham, Glengoole.
-Residents of New Birmingham also inspired the pair for the names of their characters in an iconic Lotto advertisement from 1998.The name for Shortt's character, Buddy Brennan (known for the catchphrase "that's right"), was taken from one of the proprietor of Brennan's (O Braonain's) pub in the town.
+Residents of New Birmingham also inspired the pair for the names of their characters in an iconic Lotto advertisement from 1998.
+The name for Shortt's character, Buddy Brennan (known for the catchphrase "that's right"), was taken from one of the proprietors of Brennan's (O Braonain's) pub in the town.